NeilRbate/Data_structure/README.md

 # Data_structure
-This is my own data structure, in C, I use them for my personnal project.
-Work in progress.

-Implemented data structure:
+This is a repo with some data structure

+For the moment they are:

 *Simply linked list and this utilities:
 -Create
 -Addlast